RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/AccountMain.md

 2) understand the different methods
 3) implement an instance of the class
 4) run the code and review it for potential problems
-5) implement and test a static modifier
+5) implement and test the static main method

 #### Supporting information